vickykalsi/pokemon-app/README.md

-# POKEMON FULL STACK PERN CRUD APP WITH JWT AUTHENTICTION AND POKEMON AUTO SUGGESTIONS FROM POKE API
+# POKEMON FULL STACK PERN CRUD APP WITH JWT AUTHENTICATION AND POKEMON AUTO SUGGESTIONS FROM POKE API

 ## Features
 - a simplified UI